 For one, it’s a privacy issue.
 It would be rude of us to suddenly post up everyone’s names without asking first.

 Fair warning: this is a random drawing, and therefore the odds are excruciatingly fickle, if not outright cruel at times.
+May they ever be in your favor.

 Our advice is to assume you didn’t win, and then be pleasantly surprised if something shows up on your doorstep.